mfkl/libvlc-nuget/README.md

 # How do I configure what gets copied to my output directory?

-Currently, you can customize two things during the build:
+Currently, you can customize three things during the build:
 - Whether the library gets copied or not
 - Where the library is placed in the output folder
+- Which plugins are copied

 ## Enable/Disable a copy for a specific configuration